 We carry out methodological research to help us improve how studies are designed, conducted and analysed.
 This innovation is inspired by challenges faced by our studies, and helps ensure scientific progress is translated into clinical benefit more rapidly and effectively.

-The MRC Clinical Trials Unit at UCL employs around 200 staff and is currently co-ordinating around 60 trials and meta-analyses.
+We employ around 250 staff and we are currently co-ordinating around 60 trials and meta-analyses.

 Commitment to the Environment